NateYeet/gnome-random-wallpaper/README.md

-# gnome-random-wallpaper
+# Gnome Random Wallpapers
-Random Wallpapers from a Folder
+Randomly selects wallpapers from a folder